Libraries

 model,

-regression model produced by lm
+regression model produced by lm,

-, coxph
+glm, coxph

 panels = default_forest_panels(model, factor_separate_line = factor_separate_line),